mnieber/django-rtk-home/django-rtk/README.md

 Note that all endpoints return:

-- success (boolean)
+- success (a boolean)
-- errors (map of fieldname to list of error codes)
+- errors (a map of fieldname to list of error codes)

 The exact error codes that may be returned depend on the concrete registration solution (see for example [django-rtk-green](https://github.com/mnieber/django-rtk-home/tree/main/django-rtk-green/README.md)